albertnica/Music-Metadata-Handler/README.md

 - Infers artist/title from filename when tags are missing (supports `Artist - Title` or `Title - Artist`).
 - Uses ISRC search first when available, otherwise robust normalized containment searches via Spotify (fielded and plain queries).
 - Option to only update genre.
-- Downloads album art and embeds it for FLAC/MP3 (skips embedding for WAV by default due to inconsistent player support).
+- Downloads album art and embeds it for FLAC/MP3/WAV.
 - Processes files ordered by *creation date* when the filesystem exposes it; falls back to modification date where creation time is unavailable.
 - Works interactively inside a Jupyter Notebook (recommended for stepwise testing and safe runs on batches).